flymake/flymake-google-cpplint/README.md

 If you're want to write code according to the [Google C++ Style Guide](http://google-styleguide.googlecode.com/svn/trunk/cppguide.xml), this will help a great deal.

+I recommend that the package [google-c-style](http://melpa.milkbox.net/#/google-c-style) also installed with.

 To use [cpplint.py](http://google-styleguide.googlecode.com/svn/trunk/cpplint/cpplint.py) with Emacs, you will need `cpplint.py` installed.

 You should be able to run